 Juanita’s features are so well defined that she looks she has just awoken from an afternoon nap.
-Juanita is kept within 3 thick plastic square box like structures at 20 degrees F with 80% humidity.
+She is kept within 3 thick plastic square box-like structures at 20 degrees F with 80% humidity.
 She is in the fetal position – her lower body is covered mostly in ice but her upper body is completely free of ice.
 You can see the veins in her arms, the blood beneath her skin.
 Her hair is PERFECTLY preserved – it’s amazing to see the preservation after so many years.
 She is one of 18 mummies discovered in the Arequipa area, 6 of which have been taken from El Misti.

 During harsh climatic or economic times the Incas would sacrifice young men and women to the gods – mostly small children.
-A group of people would trek up the mountains sometimes as high as above 21,000 feet, (above 6500) meters and perform a ritualistic ceremony.
+A group of people would trek up the mountains sometimes as high as above 21,000 feet, (above 6500) meters and perform ritualistic ceremonies.
 Once the ceremony had been performed someone would hit the person in the back of their head with a 5-pointed stone.
 Juanita died this way; you can still see the cuts and cracks in the back and side of her head.

 You may also call the museum directly at: 0051-54-200345 or email them at: email@example.com The museum is open Monday through Saturday from 9-6pm and Sunday from 9 to 3pm.